 I realized that I forgot to show you all the pages that I made for the Mermaid Book!
 Right now, they don’t have anything much on them, but you can see the bases for the right-hand pages above.
 And this is what the back side of each of them looks like!
 I hope that over the next two weeks, I can finish at least some of them!

 This layout, in my Tiny Traveler’s Notebook Art Journal, is all about taking risks.
 It started with a page from a magazine that featured images of the spines of books, decorated in gold.
 I loved the rich, old-world, wealthy, royal look of them.
 They reminded me of a castle library somewhere in England.
 So, I decide to use regal colors of purple, red and gold to paint on the page.
+I really didn’t like it after I did it because the purple was intense and transparent and just looked messy to me.

 A spring layout in my Tiny (A8) Traveler’s Notebook!
 I was putting this together over the weekend, and I kept thinking of Easter and Spring.
 It made me think of how pretty the gardens are this time of year.
 I loved the pink and green combination that developed as I practiced making grass-like strokes with them.
 The base design ended up looking so pretty.
 I deliberately looked for a stencil with a variety of flower shapes to add to the page.

 Originally, the binder mechanisim of my Mermaid Book was held in place by brads, one in each end of the mechanism.
 I started having problems getting it to stay in place after I added lots of pages.
 Looking for a solution, I headed off to the local Tru-Value hardware store.
 I love to look through the hardware bins anyway, and the people are always very helpful.
 The person at the store I went to helped me to find 1/4" screws and nuts to put on the shafts.
+I initially wanted a flatter head, but these worked fine.

 I’m making pieces that can be added to my mermaid book!
 In this case, I’ve stamped on multi-media paper and deli paper.
 I’ve used various colors of ink because I’m not sure exactly how I will be using all of these.
 Next, I will use Inktense pencils to add some watercolor effects to some of them.
 I may also use some paint effects over that, such as high gloss or crackle.